archerc/Vundle.vim/README.md

 3. Configure Plugins:

    Put this at the top of your `.vimrc` to use Vundle.
-Remove bundles you don't need, they are for illustration purposes.
+Remove plugins you don't need, they are for illustration purposes.

    ```vim
    set nocompatible              " be iMproved, required